misfist/die-jim-crow/readme.txt

 == Changelog ==

+= 1.0.3 June 23, 2016 =
+* Added video partial to display posts with format video
+* Changed content loop to display full thumbnail size
+* Added new thumbnail markup for bio, using thumbnail image
+* Added custom post nav for bios
+* Added featured image size
+* Updated front-page comments
+* Updated gallery styling to have responsive columns
+* Applied archive styling to blog and category classes only
+* Modified bio styling
+* Changed press styling
+* Changed black to #000

 = 1.0.2 June 20, 2016 =
 * Modified home page query to display just the first sticky post, if none return the last post published